Fibrations by plane projective rational quartic curves in characteristic two: Introduction

-The explicit description in Theorem~\ref{2024_06_01_23:20} makes way for the construction of five fibrations by plane rational quartic curves, which are universal in the sense that any other fibration $T\to B$ by plane projective rational quartic curves is obtained, up to birational equivalence, from one of them by a base extension (see Theorem~\ref{2024_05_29_21:05}).
-We describe explicitly the special fibres that arise (see also \cite[Section~5]{HiSt23}), and on the way we encounter very interesting fibre behaviour that deviates from the generic behaviour of fibres.
+The explicit description in Theorem~\ref{2024_06_01_23:20} allows us to construct five fibrations that are universal in the sense that any fibration $T\to B$ by plane projective rational quartic curves is obtained, up to birational equivalence, from one of them by a base extension (see \cite[Theorems~5.1 and~5.2]{HiSt23} and Theorem~\ref{2024_05_29_21:05}).
+We prove that the total spaces of these fibrations are uniruled, and more generally, that the total space of any fibration by (possibly singular) rational curves is uniruled (see Proposition~\ref{2024_09_26_19:35}).

-If the base of the fibration is one-dimensional then we obtain a smooth surface $S$ together with a surjective morphism $S\to B$ to a curve $B$, such that almost every fibre is a plane rational quartic curve with a unique non-smooth point.
+If the base of the fibration is one-dimensional then we obtain a smooth surface $S$ together with a proper surjective morphism $S\to B$ to a curve $B$, such that almost every fibre is a plane rational quartic curve with a unique singular point.
 This is reminiscent of the theory of elliptic surfaces \cite{SchSh10}, where almost all fibres are elliptic curves, or of the theory of quasi-elliptic surfaces \cite{BM76,Lan79}, where almost all fibres are plane cuspidal cubic curves.
-The fibers of $S\to B$ that are not rational quartics are finite in number, and we call them the \emph{bad fibres} of the fibration. \footnote{Following Kodaira's classification of singular fibres on elliptic surfaces, one may be tempted to call them \emph{singular fibres}, but this may be misleading because each fibre has singularities.} Mirroring the theory of elliptic surfaces, it is natural to restrict to surfaces $S$ that are \emph{relatively minimal} over $B$, in the sense that no bad fibre contains smooth rational curves of self-intersection $-1$.
+The fibres of $S\to B$ that are integral are finite in number, and we call them the \emph{bad fibres} of the fibration. \footnote{Following Kodaira's classification of singular fibres on elliptic surfaces, one may be tempted to call them \emph{singular fibres}, but this may be misleading because in this paper each fibre has singularities.} Mirroring the theory of elliptic surfaces, it is natural to restrict to surfaces $S$ that are \emph{relatively minimal} over $B$, in the sense that no bad fibre contains smooth rational curves of self-intersection $-1$.